vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 **Great Minds** defines 3 Key Qualities of Eureka products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.

 #### Sentiment Analysis of Reviews
 Reviews generally indicate positive reception from educators and parents.
-This study closely examines the negative reviews t Upon further inspection, neutral reviews are inquiries rather than expressions of sentiment
+This study closely examines the negative reviews and identifies their main problems with the product.
+Each review has a Positive, Neutral, Negative, and Compound score.

+The Compound score is an overall measure of sentiment of a review which provides a high-level view of how users feel about a product.

+The Positive, Neutral, and Negative values represent the ratios of positive, neutral, and negative sentiment within a review.
+This provides more nuance since most reviews are a mixture of sentiments.

 | | All Reviews | Reviews explicitly mentioning "Eureka" |
 | ----- | ----- | ----- |
 | Total | 1490 | 140 |